 This etching process is where the differences in the processes are most notable.
 Because mSAP is starting with a thicker foil, the fabricator is typically limited somewhere near 30-micron trace/space, and the trace will have a slightly trapezoidal shape.

-Because SAP processes have such a thin electroless copper base, the etching has no real impact on the trace, leaving straight trace sidewalls and the ability to form traces well below 25 micron (1 mil) provided by the fabricator has imaging equipment capable of resolving to those fine feature sizes.
+Because SAP processes have such a thin electroless copper base, the etching has no real impact on the trace, leaving straight trace sidewalls, and the ability to form traces well below 25 microns (1 mil) provided by the fabricator has imaging equipment capable of resolving to those fine feature sizes.

 After this copper foil etching process, both the mSAP and the SAP processes follow the typical PCB fabrication processes.